gcastill0-s1/project-01/project-01/case-00/README.md

 // s1_ODS_target is configured as a target for an Open Data Stream const s1_path = "/services/collector/raw?sourcetype=extrahop"

-// Define the webhook URL where the JSON data will be sent let date = new Date();

 // Check if the event is HTTP_REQUEST send hello world if (HTTP) {
     // Create a JSON object with all relevant transaction data fields